preciofishbone/OmniaDocsG2/blocks/blocks-forms/form-question/index.rst

 Form question
 ================

-The block iz used only when working with the graphic presentation of a form, in Omnia admin.
+The block is used only when working with the graphic presentation of a form, in Omnia admin.
 The block can not be used on a normal page.

 Here's an example of a Form question block added to a Survey: